stevengj/nlopt/doc/docs/NLopt_Fortran_Reference.md

 # NLopt Fortran Reference
 ---

-The NLopt includes an interface callable from the [Fortran programming language](https://en.wikipedia.org/wiki/Fortran).
+The NLopt library includes an interface callable from the [Fortran programming language](https://en.wikipedia.org/wiki/Fortran).

 The main purpose of this section is to document the syntax and unique features of the Fortran API; for more detail on the underlying features, please refer to the C documentation in the [NLopt Reference](NLopt_Reference.md).

+Before anything else, make sure NLopt is compiled with Fortran support explicitely enabled (with `cmake -DNLOPT_FORTRAN=ON` option).

 Compiling and linking your Fortran program
 ------------------------------------------